DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 ***Master Bedroom.*** Lady Wachter’s late husband, Nikolai, was buried in the cemetery after his death several years ago and is no longer in Lady Wachter’s bed in <span class="citation">N4o.
 Master Bedroom (p.
 113)</span>.

 Additionally, the high shelf in <span class="citation">N4o.
 Master Bedroom (p.
 113)</span> also holds a thirteen-inch scale model of Wachterhaus, crafted of twigs, clay, and painted thatch.
+The iron chest beside it still contains the bones of Leo Dilisnya, though Lady Wachter doesn't know its significance.

 ***Lady Wachter.*** Lady Wachter still has the statistics of a **priest**.
 However, she has a different list of prepared spells: